vincentvankrunkelsven/testing-editor/chapter2.md

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:cca61c83cf
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:<code>
-## <code> Whaat
+## First exercise

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?